Algebraic models for equivariant rational homotopy theory for discrete groups: Introduction

 \subsection{Notations and conventions}

 All vector spaces are taken to be over $\Q$.
 A graded vector space or (co)chain complex is said to be of \emph{finite type} if it is finite-dimensional in each degree.
 Denote by

 the categories of unbounded cochain complexes, unbounded chain complexes, non-negative cochain complexes and non-negative chain complexes respectively, all of them of rational vector spaces.
 We consider these categories endowed with the standard symmetric monoidal structure whose symmetry has a Koszul sign.
-A (unital) commutative algebra object in $\Chz$ is called a \emph{commutative differential graded algebra}, or \emph{cdga} for short.
-We denote their category by $\CDGA$.
-We denote by $\Q$ the cdga which has $\Q$ concentrated in degree zero.

-A Lie algebra object in $\Ch_*$ is called a \emph{differential graded Lie algebra} (or \emph{dgl} for short).
-Their category is denoted by $\DGL_*$.
-The full subcategory of dgls concentrated in non-negative degrees is written $\DGL$.
-We write $\Q$ for the abelian 1-dimensional dgl concentrated in degree $0$.

-A (counital) cocommutative coalgebra object in $\Chaz$ is called a \emph{cocommutative differential graded coalgebra}, or \emph{cdgc} for short.
-We denote their category by $\CDGC$, and by $\Q$ the cdgc which has $\Q$ concentrated in degree zero.

-We denote by $\Ho(\C)$ the homotopy category of a model category, which has the same objects as $\C$.

-If $I$ is a class of maps of $\C$, denote by $I^{\boxslash}$ the class of maps which have the right lifting property with respect to the maps of $I$, and by ${}^{\boxslash}I$ the class of maps which have the left lifting property with respect to the maps of $I$.

 If $\C$ is a category and $I$ is a small category, we denote by $\Fun(I,\C)$ or by $\C^I$ the category of functors from $I$ to $\C$.
 When we write an adjunction as $\C\rightleftarrows \D$, the left adjoint is always on top.